getgauge/documentation/user/getting_started/creating_a_gauge_project.md

-# Creating a gauge  project
+# Creating a Gauge project

 ## Command line

 To create or initialize a Gauge project use the `gauge --init` command.
 In an empty directory run

 ```